-In 2012 the Jacksonville Center for the Arts sponsored Portrait of Floyd, Virginia.
-Glen McClure of Norfolk took seventy-four black-and-white photographs of residents, mainly downtown, many of the photos then included in a booklet and exhibited in the gallery.
-This album of six-dozen-plus residents underlines the diversity of the indefinite “Floyd,” of both its individuals and groups.
-Just consider the retirees–each deserves an autobiography in Floydiana.
-(Betty “Sunny” Bernardine, born in 1926, records memories of her childhood in Illinois, Appendix 2.)
-Here is another album of citizens, along with a little sociology offered by your perspicacious author.One clerk at the Rt.
-8 Dollar store speaks with a Long Island accent and lives in Hillsville, about 45 minutes away.
+One clerk at the Rt.
+8 Dollar store speaks with a Long Island accent and lives in Hillsville, about 45 minutes and 450 curves away.
 At the Rt.
-221 Dollar, a woman parked a truck displaying a sticker “I am the Gun Lobby.”
-A little bumptious, she wore cowgirl boots, jeans, and a shirt that didn’t mind moving up and down a little at the bare midriff.
-Another wore a net-like cap, a print dress, gray stockings, sensible shoes and spectacles, and the expression “I am invisible.”
-One of her denominational sisters steered out of a parking lot with her right hand as she held a cell phone to her net-cap.
-At Floyd Pharmacy one customer reported that the child accompanying her had woken up before dawn to buy a tractor with Daddy; another told the clerk, in a New York accent, that she still owned property in Brooklyn.
+221 Dollar, near the Post Office, a woman parked a truck displaying a sticker “I am the Gun Lobby.”
+A little bumptious, she wore cowgirl boots, jeans, and a shirt that didn’t mind moving up and down at the bare midriff.
+Another customer wore a net-like cap, a print dress, gray stockings, sensible shoes and spectacles, along with the expression “I am invisible.”
+Another time, one of her denominational sisters would steer out of the Food Lion parking lot with her right hand as she held a cell phone to her net-cap.
+At Floyd Pharmacy a customer reported that the child accompanying her had woken up before dawn to buy a tractor with Daddy; another told the clerk in rich New Yorkese that she still owned property in Brooklyn.
 One of the most prominent members of the alternative community came here decades ago from where else but British Columbia.
-One native, Susan Osborne, is an osteopath who sings, paints, plays the violin, and runs the Barter Clinic, and tends to wear a long-skirted Royal Peasant ensemble.
+One native, Susan Osborne, is an osteopath who sings, paints, plays the violin, runs the Barter Clinic, and tends to wear a long-skirted Royal Peasant ensemble.

 Laura Polant, a principal of the annual Floyd Yoga Jam ‘way out in the country, offers this self-description: